-Baskets // I am big on baskets and that everything should have a place.
-It’s also way less stimulating to children (and adults) for them to know where their items belong.
+Baskets // I am big on baskets and everything should have a place.
+It’s also way less stimulating for children (and adults) for them to know where their items belong.

 Favorite Baskets: Ollie & Ella Strolley, Seagrass Basket, Wicker Picnic Basket, Cardenas & Kinn (LOVE all her baskets), Pehr Storage Bins

 All my favorite natural fiber baskets HERE >

 Play Table + Chairs // My parents gifted us this circle play table and chair set, and it is very sturdy (even for adults), cleans up well, and is Greengaurd Gold Certified!

 Other play tables + chairs: Carolina Play Table, Sprout Play Table + Chairs, Wooden Desk Set (love this!)